nathanielreich2k/Network-Intrusion-Detection-and-Response/README.md

 **Steps**:

-1. On the Client VM, use tools like ping, curl, or iperf to generate normal traffic.
+1. use tools like ping, curl, or iperf on the Client VM to generate normal traffic.
 2. On the Attacker VM, use Metasploit to launch a simple attack:
 ```sh
 msfconsole